EsmaeiliSajjad/Data-Logging-System/README.md

 <a name="5"></a>
 # Calibration
 Any sensors such as Pressure transdcuer, Thermocpouple, Mass flow meter or Mass flow Controllers always come with a calibration sheet provided by the manusfacturer.
+For example for a pressure transdcuer with 0-10V configuration and 0-500 psi pressure variation, a calibration sheet shows the variation of pressure with corresponding voltage.
+Since most of sensors follow the linear trend between the measured parameter (e.g. pressure) and its analog output (e.g. voltage), a linear regression should be done on pressure versus voltage data.